ianv2.jpg

 recruiting M.Sc. and Ph.D. students

-We’re recruiting enthusiastic students for M.Sc. and Ph.D. theses to study mineral-water interactions, CO2 mineralization within mine wastes, enhanced weathering, natural analogues for carbon sequestration, and biocementation.
+We’re recruiting enthusiastic students for M.Sc. and Ph.D. theses to study mineral-water interactions, CO2 mineralization within mine wastes, enhanced rock weathering, and mineral oxide carbonation.

 PowerGeolab ad.png